plannies-mate/plannies-kit/GUIDELINES.md

 - Ask for clarification if requirements seem ambiguous
 - Remember that simpler is usually better

+## Code Quality Principles

+- Write code that is immediately understandable
+- Prioritize clarity over cleverness
+- Comments explain "why", code explains "how"
+- Keep functions short and focused (under 20 lines)
+- Choose readable variable names over terse ones
+- Optimize for human comprehension first, computer efficiency second
+- When in doubt, err on the side of simplicity

 ### Code Development

 - Focus on one component at a time